 - Reduce the risk of MCI progressing into Alzheimer's disease

-Researchers speculate that making healthy food choices may improve cholesterol and blood sugar levels and overall blood vessel health — all factors that may reduce the risk of MCI or Alzheimer's disease.
+Researchers speculate that making healthy food choices may improve cholesterol and blood sugar levels and overall blood vessel health, which may in turn reduce the risk of MCI or Alzheimer's disease.

-- Press D, et al. Prevention of dementia. http://www.uptodate.com/home/index.html.
-Accessed Nov.11, 2011.
+- Press D, et al. Prevention of dementia. http://www.uptodate.com/home.
+Accessed March 3, 2015.